jinhui33/webrp/README.md

 This project includes a server and a client, which communicate via WebSocket.

-The server can be run in a cloud-based ECS, an Edge Computing service such as Deno Deploy and Cloudflare Workers, or anywhere that is reachable on the Internet.
+The server can be run in a cloud-based ECS, an Edge Computing service such as Deno Deploy, or other kind of hosting service.

+_(NOTE: Cloudflare Workers is not supported at the moment, since it_ _`Cannot perform I/O` across different requests.)_

 The server transfer all HTTP requests to the client, who will eventually proxy them to the local service.